Ji-Xpress/documentation/packs/physics.md

 * `body.type` - can be one of `alien`, `coin`, `star`, `big_block`, `small_block`, `tile`
 * `body.is_on_floor` - is only available for the `alien` object.
 This is the status on wether the alien is on the `tile`

+**Note:** If you need to execute this over a sequence of code blocks, try to immediately store these values into dedicated Object or Global variables.
+This avoids situations where somewhere down the line the values of these change due to collisions registered elsewhere.

 ## Custom properties